jdanussi/ml-zoomcamp-2024-midterm-project/README.md

 ## 2.Dependency and environment management
-You can continue the project by cloning the repository and creating the virtual environment where all the necessary dependencies are installed without interfering with the local system.
-Pipenv is used to manage virtual environments.
+Pipenv was used to create the virtual environment and install the dependencies.
+In order to follow the development of the project you must create the virtual environment, install the required dependencies and activate the environment as shown below

 ## 3.EDA